biancamika/digital-garden-template/_notes/5. Creation/Level Up.md

 Overall, these conditions make it difficult for youth to get value not just from these spaces, but from the work they produce in them.
 It's why many parents/guardians aren't accepting of their kids' spending so much time online; they see it as a waste of time and money, and are unable to see how it could be beneficial long-term.
 Imagine how much creators would be enabled if these barriers to participation were removed.
 How can we tackle these problems?
 It's time to get abstract.

+### Changing the game
+To recap: I believe that the youth learn best when they feel like they're engaging in play; after all, we humans are [Homo Ludens](https://www.goodreads.com/en/book/show/233221.Homo_Ludens) — born players.
+But I don't necessarily just mean playing video games.
+I'm talking about the games we play in life.

+According to [James Carse](https://www.goodreads.com/en/book/show/189989.Finite_and_Infinite_Games), there are two types of games: finite, which is played for the purpose of winning, and infinite, which is played for the purpose of continuing play.
+In our current society, most of us are playing finite games.
+Online, people aim for getting to the top of the leaderboards, or increasing reach: X amount of followers, likes, shares, etc. Offline, people desire to score the highest salary, or acquiring that prestigious degree.
+Our existing educational environments encourage this way of thinking: not just schools, but also the online platforms we occupy (e.g. social media).
+This zero-sum mentality is not healthy to have long-term, especially for creators.
+No matter what or how much you make, it would never be enough.
+It's a recipe for burnout.

+What if we approached life as an infinite game?
+Success doesn't have to be stressful; in fact, [the pursuit of excellence can be a positive-sum game, with no finish line and no losers](https://www.weareworldquant.com/en/thought-leadership/playing-the-infinite-game/).
+According to writer [Kevin Kelly](https://wiki.p2pfoundation.net/Finite_vs._Infinite_Games), evolution, life, the mind, and the technium (the accumulation of all inventions that humans have ever created) are infinite games.
+The things in life we love most can be played the same way.
+How to start: instead of playing within boundaries, play with them.
+Technologist May-Li Khoe advises: "...instead of thinking of life as a series of checks, see it as a canvas which you can paint anyway you like. the status quo needs to change, and life is short.
+Thus, we need to [joyfully subvert the status quo](https://kernel.community/en/learn/module-1/joyful-subversion/)."

+What attracted me to video games and art communities were the values they encouraged: creation and collaboration.
+People weren't motivated by BLANK, they just wanted to keep creating and sharing
+I feel like this has changed in our current web, all quantification and competition

+I believe Web3 is key to this shift